holochain/docs-pages/src/pages/references/enable-holo.md

 In Holo hosting, the client and conductor are assumed to be both physically distinct and under the control of different agents.
 To enable and support this, Holo provides an alternative to the [`@holochain/client`](https://www.npmjs.com/package/@holochain/client) library in the form of [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk).

-Both the Holo WebSDK and `@holochain/client` provide implementations of `AppAgentClient` and therefore have a mostly unified interface.
+Both the Holo WebSDK and `@holochain/client` provide implementations of `AppAgentClient`, which allows a user to connect to their cells in a conductor (whether those cells live on their own device or a Holo hosting device), and therefore have a mostly unified interface.
 However, WebSDK instantiates a secure iframe within the UI called Chaperone, which serves as a key signer and connection manager.
 Chaperone derives keys for users and handles all Holochain signing requests in the Holo context, without sending any key material back to the Holo network.

 To use the WebSDK, import and instantiate it wherever you would normally import and instantiate `@holochain/client`: